-If you’re in a hurry and want to find out what the best crossbow scope is, then I recommend the Hawke 3X32 IR Crossbow Scope.
+This season, the best crossbow scope is the Hawke 3X32 IR Crossbow Scope.

 It does everything right, nothing wrong, and comes in at a more than fair price.